The Normal Distribution for Data Scientists — Explained.

 If you perform an experiment and draw many random samples, the resulting experiment values against their probability of happening are your probability distribution.

 You can obtain the probability of each value happening by weighting its frequency during the experiment.
-A very important point here is that the outcomes of your experiment will most likely be obtained by some measurement such as temperature or by chance such a rolling a dice.
+A very important point here is that the outcomes of your experiment will most likely be obtained by some measurement such as temperature or by chance such as rolling a die.

 Below Fig 1 and Fig 2 illustrate the probability distribution of the number of orders received by a company per week in the form of a table and a histogram.